 An electrical half-wavelength at 98 MHz is 60.1″ multiplied by the velocity factor of the coax.
-Use the manufacturer's value for your specific cable.
+Use the manufacturer's value for your cable.

-This circuit models the common-mode rejection.
+This circuit models the common-mode voltage rejection.

 This Triax FM 5 balun uses serpentine traces on a printed circuit board to form a halfwave transmission line.